 What distinguishes our approach is that we measure privacy loss relative to a prior, whereas differential privacy is independent of the prior.
 Additionally, note that the differential privacy constraint is stated solely in terms of the (random) outcome distribution, sidestepping any action taken in the mechanism.
-This captures privacy loss from the perspective of an outside observer, but does not correspond to what the designer may learn through observing participants' choices.
-As we discussed in the Introduction, the two can be significantly different, and our focus is on the latter (what designer learns).
+This captures privacy loss from the perspective of an outside observer, but does not correspond to what the mechanism designer may learn through observing participants' choices.
+In this paper we focus on constraining the amount of information learned by the mechanism designer, and study a benchmark in which the designer cannot commit not to access the data received.
+Thus, we measure privacy loss using posterior beliefs that are derived from the messages sent, rather than the outcomes induced.
+In particular, the designer in our model does not gain from randomizing over allocations.

-A second line of literature in computer science deals with distortion and anonymization of databases and communication channels due to privacy concerns.
+Another line of research in computer science deals with distortion and anonymization of databases and communication channels due to privacy concerns.
 This literature uses KL divergence to measure loss of privacy in a setting where a sender wants to send part of a dataset to a receiver in such a way that the receiver learns as little as possible about some other sensitive part of the data.
 The problem is formulated as finding the message that minimizes the KL divergence between the common prior on the sensitive data and the posterior, given the sender's message, subject to the constraint that the receiver attains some level of utility.
 Examples of works in this literature include Agrawal and Aggarwal (2001), Díaz et al. (2003), Rebollo-Monedero et al. (2010), Sankar et al. (2013) and Wang et al. (2016).
 However, these papers do not consider the strategic interaction between privacy, mechanism and agent behavior, as we do here.